TaskAudit: Detecting Functiona11ity Errors in Mobile Apps via Agentic Task Execution: Discussion

-\add{Furthermore, the effectiveness of \toolName in detecting Feedback and Navigation errors demonstrates the value of analyzing interaction sequences from a non-visual, transcript-based perspective.
-This has implications beyond screen readers, suggesting that similar agentic methods could be adapted to test other non-traditional interaction modalities, such as voice-only interfaces or switch control systems, where the correctness of an interaction depends entirely on the sequence and quality of non-visual feedback.}
+The effectiveness of \toolName in detecting Feedback and Navigation errors demonstrates the value of analyzing interaction sequences from a non-visual, transcript-based perspective.
+This has implications beyond screen readers\edit{, suggesting that}{.} Similar agentic methods could be adapted to test other non-traditional interaction modalities, such as voice-based interfaces or switch access systems, where the correctness of an interaction depends \del{entirely }on the sequence and quality of non-visual feedback. \add{For example, voice-based interfaces can be evaluated by simulating voice commands, navigating through voice-based menus, and analyzing spoken feedback transcripts.
+Switch access can be tested by simulating sequential inputs and analyzing the navigation order, focusability and actionability of elements.}